profesorfalken/payzen-js/README.md

 * Its DONE!

-**Note:** this is a client-side but if you want to take advantage of **Node.js** npm package system and require it using solutions as [browserify](http://browserify.org), you can:
+**Note:** this is a client-side but if you want to take advantage of **Node.js** npm package system and require it using solutions as [browserify](http://browserify.org), you can perform a:

     npm install PayzenJS

 And/or add it to your project dependencies in package.json.

-After that, you can use it anytime you want:
+After that, you can use it anytime you want and it will be bundled in your solution:

 ```javascript
    var PayzenJS = require("PayzenJS");